pivotal/docs-tap/namespace-provisioner/use-case2.md

         url: https://github.com/vmware-tanzu/application-accelerator-samples.git
     ```

-    **Note** we added `gitops_install` with this [sample GitOps location](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/gitops-install-with-params) to create the namespaces and manage the desired namespaces from GitOps (See GitOps section of [Customize Installation](customize-installation.md) guide for more information)
+    **Note** We added `gitops_install` with this [sample GitOps location](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/gitops-install-with-params) to create the namespaces and manage the desired namespaces from GitOps.
+See GitOps section of [Customize Installation](customize-installation.md) guide for more information.

     Sample of `gitops_install` files: